ConnectedLib/connectedlib10/modules/youth-development/section-2-2.md

 ## Siblings

 Teens with siblings often spend more time with them than with their parents.
 Teens may serve as gatekeepers or teachers of cultural knowledge and practical skills for their younger siblings.
-This relationships also provide youth with a testbed to practice social behaviors, such as conflict resolution.
+These relationships also provide youth with a testbed to practice social behaviors, such as conflict resolution.

 <div class="explanatory">
   <p>Tweens and Peers</p>